If you’re not sleeping well, you’re not alone—the major hormonal changes involved in menopause can indeed wreak havoc on sleep.

 Some of the most common problems reported by perimenopausal and postmenopausal women include:

-- Other disorders.
-Restless legs syndrome and periodic limb movements disorder may also develop.
+- Other disorders: Restless legs syndrome and periodic limb movement disorder may also develop.
 Both feature involuntary nighttime movements that can disrupt sleep.

 Root causes and factors